-The area is also serviced by a large number of predatory "payday" lenders (i.e. five payday lenders in a town with a population of 4,259 (2021 data) which trap people in a repayment cycle that is difficult for them to break.
+The area is also serviced by a large number of predatory "payday" lenders (i.e. five payday lenders in a town with a population of 4,309 (2022 data) which trap people in a repayment cycle that is difficult for them to break.
 Clients need education on how to make the most of a small income and potential pathways to homeownership and savings.

 Assisting clients with information regarding financial opportunities for low-income people is something the agency must research further.
 Several federal programs are available through HUD and the USDA that provide pathways to homeownership for the working poor, for instance, and such information should be disseminated to agency clients.
+Big Sandy Area Community Action Program does have strong relationships with both partners and often give referrals to people looking for assistance in this area.